ppamorim/Dragger/README.md

 -----

-You can use this library like a view, you need just do the following:
+You can use this library like a view, you just need to do the following:

 * 1. Add ''DraggerView'' view to your root layout and add two layouts inside it.
 You can add a shadow view if you want (the first one) and it neesd to be invisible.